 When emotional triggers backfire

-In relationships it is pretty easy to develop unhealthy responses to our partner.
-This is especially true if one of us is constantly pushing our partners wrong buttons without even realizing it.
+In any relationship it is pretty easy to develop unhealthy responses to our partner.
+This is especially true if one of us is constantly pushing our partner’s wrong buttons without even realizing it.
 If we are the one pushing those buttons then we will also be the target of those unwanted behaviors.